In a Nutshell -- The Sequential Parameter Optimization Toolbox: Abstract

 \section{Abstract}

 The performance of optimization algorithms relies crucially on their parameterizations.
 Finding good parameter settings is called algorithm tuning.
-Using a simple simulated annealing algorithm, we will demonstrate how optimization algorithms can be tuned using the \emph{sequential parameter optimization toolbox}\/ (SPOT).
-SPOT provides several tools for automated and interactive tuning.
+The sequential parameter optimization (SPOT) package for R is a toolbox for tuning and understanding simulation and optimization algorithms.
+Model-based investigations are common approaches in simulation and optimization.
+Sequential parameter optimization has been developed, because there is a strong need for sound statistical analysis of simulation and optimization algorithms.
+SPOT includes methods for tuning based on classical regression and analysis of variance techniques; tree-based models such as CART and random forest; Gaussian process models (Kriging), and combinations of different meta-modeling approaches.
+Using a simple simulated annealing algorithm, we will demonstrate how optimization algorithms can be tuned using SPOT.
 The underling concepts of the SPOT approach are explained.
-This includes key techniques such as exploratory fitness landscape analysis and response surface methodology.
+This includes key techniques such as exploratory fitness landscape analysis and sensititvity analysis.
 Many examples illustrate how SPOT can be used for understanding the performance of algorithms and gaining insight into algorithm's behavior.
 Furthermore, we demonstrate how SPOT can be used as an optimizer and how a sophisticated ensemble approach is able to combine several meta models via stacking.
+This article exemplifies how SPOT can be used for automatic and interactive tuning.